Techryptic/Techryptic.github.io/_posts/2022-07-28-Pokemon-Shellcode-Loader.md

 #  Pokémon Shellcode Loader

 A tweet came in from @Checkymander about creating a shellcode loader from Pokémon names.
-Awesome fun project to mess with blue team, but there wasn't a POC! (or at least when I last checked)
+Great fun project to mess with the blue team, but there wasn't a POC! (or at least when I last checked)

 # Let's Load Some Instructions
-There are multiple ways to do this, here is a decent way:
+There are multiple ways to do this:
-If we look at a shellcode, it's a series of hex from 0x00-0xFF, or in decimal form of 0-256.
+If we look at a shellcode, it's a series of hexes from 0x00-0xFF, or in decimal form of 0-256.
 There happens to be way more than 256 Pokemon that we can choose from.

 ![](https://680730519-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FycWm23nLowYCIfLQMLG7%2Fuploads%2FQ8rpeQ1rItyYbOvE2xVl%2Fimage.png?alt=media&token=19289e61-2b90-4579-9c7f-3f8528a8f55a)

-From looking at the Pokemon chart above, we can translate BULBASAUR, who is #001 to 0x01 (dropping the first zero).
+From looking at the Pokemon chart above, we can translate BULBASAUR, who is #001, to 0x01 (dropping the first zero).
 Likewise, CHARMANDER will be represented by 0x04 and so on.
-Lucky null byte 0x00 can be aligned to Pokemon #257, BLAZIKEN!
+The Lucky null byte 0x00 can be aligned to Pokemon #257, BLAZIKEN!

-Converting shellcode too Pokemon-Shellcode is simple, how about converted Pokmeon-Shellcode to Assembly?!
+Converting shellcode to Pokemon-Shellcode is simple.
+How about converting Pokemon-Shellcode to Assembly?!
 Do we want to have an Array within the .ASM?
 C code?
 Pull it down externally?

 Many directions to go down!

 # To Array or not to Array
-We need data first, I found two areas that contain both the number of the Pokemon and their name:
+We need data.
+First, I found two areas that contain both the number of the Pokemon and their name:

 > https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6

-and another one, that only have the name of the Pokemon.
+And another one that only has the name of the Pokemon.
 This might be more useful because we can get the array index position for a particular pokemon without carrying over a long string.

 > https://github.com/sindresorhus/pokemon/blob/main/data/en.json

 # What's the baseline?
-Taking a regular POP CALC shellcode and throwing some C's at it.
+I am taking a regular POP CALC shellcode and throwing some C's at it.

 ```c++
 #include <windows.h>